prismicio/prismic-gatsby/README.md

 - **Locally transformed at build-time**: Images are downloaded to your computer or server which resizes images at build-time.

-#### Using Imgix transformed images

 You can apply image processing to any image field and its thumbnails on a document.
 Image processing of inline images added to Rich Text fields is currently not supported.

+#### Using Imgix transformed images

-Note that images are not resized or downloaded a build-time.
-Instead, images are manipulated on Imgix's servers at request time.
+Using this method, images are manipulated on Imgix's servers at request time, eliminating the need to download and resize images on your computer or server.

 To access image processing in your queries, you need to use this pattern, where `...ImageFragment` is one of the following fragments:

-- `GatsbyPrismicImageFixed`: Images with an exact width and/or height and a low-quality image placeholder.
-- `GatsbyPrismicImageFixed_noBase64`: Same as above with no image placeholder.
-- `GatsbyPrismicImageFluid`: Images with a fluid max width and/or height and a low-quality image placeholder.
-- `GatsbyPrismicImageFluid_noBase64`: Same as above with no image placeholder.
+- `GatsbyPrismicImageFixed`
+- `GatsbyPrismicImageFixed_noBase64`
+- `GatsbyPrismicImageFluid`
+- `GatsbyPrismicImageFluid_noBase64`

+Learn about the different types of responsive images and fragments from [`gatsby-image`'s official docs][gatsby-image-types].

 ```graphql
 {